 Although the data differ, with respect to the duration of the follow-up period, between 3 and 6 percent of women will suffer from an actual depression during pregnancy or in the coming weeks or months after childbirth.
 If women with mild depressive conditions are included, it is reported that 10–20% of women in the perinatal period are affected.
-Half of the so-called postpartum depression debuts already during pregnancy.
-Real depression occurs in 5–9% of women after childbirth.
+Already during pregnancy half of the postpartum depression occurs for the first time.
+Depression occurs in 5 to 9% of women after childbirth.
 Various risk factors have been identified, such as hormonal changes, stress, lack of support, somatic illness, previous depression and anxiety.

 Post-pregnancy depression can be long-lasting untreated.
-One-third of women with perinatal depression still have symptoms at the child's one-year day.
+One-third of women with perinatal depression still have symptoms one year after childbirth.
 There are differences both internationally and nationally to the extent that different treatments are given.

 Anxiety syndrome during the infant period has a similar prevalence as postpartum depressions with about 8.6%.
 Co-morbidity with both depression and anxiety syndrome is common, between 40 and 70%.